dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-deploy.md

 ##### 3. Apple Approves/Rejects the MFi Application

-Typically it takes up to ten business days for Apple to finish the review process.
+It may take several business days for Apple to finish the review process if no challenges come up.
 Once approved, a MFi PPID (Product Plan Identification) will be provided by Apple.

 ##### 4. DJI Provides PPID to Developer

-The PPID will appear in the status bar of the DJI developer User Center.
+The PPID will appear in the **MFI PROGRAM** section as shown below:

 ![mfiApprove](../images/application-development-workflow/mfiApprove.png)